LincaMarius/ISAP-1_Programs/README.md

 In the book this program is found in Example 10-1 on page 144.

+This program solves the arithmetic problem: 1 + 2 + 3 – 4.
+This equation can be written: X + Y + Z – W. The result should be OUT = 2.

 The source code is in assembly language that uses instructions from the SAP-1 computer syntax and implicitly the ISAP-1 computer is: \
 *LDA 9h \
 ADD 0Ah \